Tests for quantum contextuality in terms of $q$-entropies: Introduction

 There exist several concrete scenarios to realize Bell's theorem as an experimentally tested statement.
 The Clauser--Horne--Shimony--Holt (CHSH) scenario \cite{chsh69} is probably the most known setup of such a kind.
 The CHSH inequality imposes a restriction on mean values of the corresponding observables.
 Its violation allows to renounce local hidden-variable models \cite{agr82,adr82}.
 The Klyachko--Can--Binicio\v{g}lu--Shumovsky (KCBS) scenario \cite{kly08} is also the subject of active research.
 The entropic approach has been applied to both the CHSH \cite{BC88,rchtf12} and KCBS scenarios \cite{rchtf12,krk12}.
-It is of interest to treat these scenarios respectively as the $n=4$ and $n=5$ cases of the more general $n$-cycle scenario \cite{lsw11,aqbcc12}.
+These scenarios can be treated respectively as the $n=4$ and $n=5$ cases of more general $n$-cycle scenario \cite{lsw11,aqbcc12}.
 For the $n$-cycle scenario, the quantum violations occur for all $n$, though technical motives make their observation harder for large $n$ \cite{bcdfa13}.
 Various aspects of entropic inequalities for marginal problems are considered in Ref. \cite{chfr13}.
 The information-theoretical results are usually expressed in terms of standard functionals based on the Shannon entropy.
 Applying statistical methods in numerous topics, some extensions were found to be useful.
 The R\'{e}nyi \cite{renyi61} and Tsallis \cite{tsallis} entropies are both especially important generalizations.
-The nonlocality and contextuality are both genuine features of quantum theory and concern actively growing field of quantum information processing.
+The nonlocality and contextuality are genuine quantum features related also to the field of quantum information processing.
 So, it is of importance to develop the entropic approach to Bell inequalities with use of generalized entropies.